 When you come to Hoa Lo Prison, you will also witness many barbaric weapons of the French colonialists.
 Some typical torture instruments such as guillotines, electric cameras, walking sticks…

-The French colonialists paid great attention to the construction of all the door designs, locks, and shackles here were specialized designs brought from France, and were managed very strictly.
+The French colonialists paid great attention to the construction of all door designs, locks, and shackles; these were specialized designs brought from France and were strictly controlled.

 The most barbaric crime committed by the French colonialists here was the guillotine.
 Currently, the guillotine is on display at the Hoa Lo Prison Historical Site.

-This is a tool that the French colonialists considered more humane than the medieval execution method.
+This is a tool that the French colonialists considered more humane than the medieval method of execution.

 American pilots in Hoa Lo Prison

-During the time when the US was bombing and shelling the North, the country was still facing many difficulties, the Vietnamese government still treated humanely, creating the best conditions for captured American pilots to live in prison.
-Here, each pilot was provided with full supplies as well as treated for injuries, examined and cared for daily.
+During the time when the US was bombing and shelling the North, the country was still facing many difficulties; the Vietnamese government still treated humanely, creating the best conditions for captured American pilots to live in prison.
+Here, each pilot was provided with full supplies and treated for injuries, examined, and cared for daily.

-In prison, pilots were still able to participate in cultural activities: playing sports, listening to news on the radio, watching movies… Along with that, they were still able to celebrate Christmas, Thanksgiving and prepare their own meals.
+In prison, pilots were still able to participate in cultural activities: playing sports, listening to news on the radio, watching movies… Along with that, they were still able to celebrate Christmas and Thanksgiving and prepare their own meals.

 On January 27, 1973, after the Paris Agreement was signed, Vietnam returned all captured American pilots.